 The aggregate proceeds to the selling unitholders from the sale of the securities will be the purchase price of the units less the aggregate agents' discounts or commissions, if any, and other expenses of the distribution not borne by us.
 We have agreed to pay all expenses incidental to the registration and sale of securities by the selling unitholders other than underwriting discounts and commissions.
 The aggregate proceeds to us from the sale of the securities will be the purchase price of the units less the aggregate agents' discounts or commissions, if any, and other expenses of the distribution.
 The selling unitholders and any agent, broker or dealer that participates in sales of securities offered by this prospectus may be deemed "underwriters" under the Securities Act and any profits, commissions or other consideration received by any agent, broker or dealer may be considered underwriting discounts or commissions under the Securities Act.
-We or the selling unitholders may agree to indemnify any agent, broker or dealer that participates in sales of securities against liabilities arising under the Securities Act from sales of such securities.
+We or the selling unitholders may agree to indemnify any agent, broker or dealer that participates in sales of securities.